Ferranv3/Spring-Boot-Samples-REST/readme.md

-# Demo application using Java Spring Boot Framework and Bootstrap
+# Demo API REST application using Java Spring Boot Framework and Bootstrap
 It contains a Spring Boot back-end with many endpoints.
 A calculator, a Nasa image viewer using an API Rest, a contact form and a collection of beers using an API Rest.

 ## API Rest